flaneuse/recipes/_posts/2017-09-07-butter-chicken.md

 1/4 t cardamon
 Mix and add 2 tb. to marinade

-Add in ~ 1 tb. tomato paste w/ tomatoes
+Add in ~ 1 tb.
+(1 can?) tomato paste w/ tomatoes
 Add more tomatoes

+Don't add much of the marinade to the tomato sauce-- ends up tasting too much of raw garlic/ginger